-\textbf{Suffix prediction.} \cite{kang_periodic_2012} predict the full sequence of future events for an ongoing manufacturing cycle, i.e., all the events that are likely to occur until the production is complete, with the goal of predicting key performance indicators such as product quality (the prediction goal).
-To the end of \emph{suffix prediction}, \cite{kang_periodic_2012} assumes that the future progress of the ongoing cycle $s$ with length $n$ can be similar to the progress of $k$ historical cycles $l_1, \ldots, l_k$ after $n$ events of each historical cycle $l_i$ has been observed.
+\textbf{Suffix prediction.} \cite{kang_periodic_2012} predict the full sequence of future events for an ongoing manufacturing cycle. \janikrr{Thus, \cite{kang_periodic_2012} predicts} all the events that are likely to occur until the production is complete. \janikrr{The prediction goal is a set of key performance indicators such as product quality}. \cite{kang_periodic_2012} assume that the future progress of the ongoing cycle $s$ with length $n$ can be similar to the progress of $k$ historical cycles $l_1, \ldots, l_k$ after $n$ events of each historical cycle $l_i$ have been observed.
 Based on this assumption, \cite{kang_periodic_2012} apply k-Nearest-Neighbor clustering with Euclidean distance on the $n$-length prefix of historical cycles and the ongoing cycle resulting in $k$ suffixes for the ongoing trace.
 Then, \cite{kang_periodic_2012} apply a support vector machine classifier on the $k$ suffixes to predict the key performance indicator.
 At last, the $k$ predicted key performance indicators are aggregated into a single indicator.
 Although this indirect basic technique can show the operations manager in the production facility additional information on how the current cycle will progress, this method likely fails to accurately predict for a production line with hundreds of thousands of different cycle variations.
-In contrast to \cite{kang_periodic_2012}, many other methods such as \cite{lin_mm-pred_2019} or \cite{di_francescomarino_eye_2017} predict the suffix by repeatedly applying a next event prediction method.
-Although this can be done for any event prediction method, the major challenge of looping through events that are likely has to be tackled by methods repeatedly applying the event prediction method for \emph{suffix prediction}.
+In contrast to \cite{kang_periodic_2012}, many other methods such as \cite{lin_mm-pred_2019} or \cite{di_francescomarino_eye_2017} predict the suffix by repeatedly applying a next EP method.
+Although this can be done for any EP method, the major challenge of looping through events that are likely has to be tackled by methods repeatedly applying the EP method for \emph{suffix prediction}.